misaelnieto/misaelnieto.github.io/_posts/2018-10-02-exercising_the_transfer_matrix_method.md

 ## The device

-My device has 4 layers: ITO, a-Si-n, a-Si-p and Aluminum.
+My device has 4 layers: ITO (Indium-Tin-Oxide), a-Si-n, a-Si-p and Aluminum.
 Let's picture that with majestic detail using our latest, state of the art, ASCII 2D diagrams (but using UTF-8, sorry):

 ```
   ~ ~ ~ Air ~ ~ ~